signalfx/otelworkshop/docs/apm/k8s/index.md

 Study the results:

 The APM Dashboard will show the instrumented Python-Requests and Java OKHTTP clients posting to the Flask Server.
-Make sure you select the `apm-workshop` ENVIRONMENT to monitor.
+Make sure you select the `xxx-apm-workshop` ENVIRONMENT to monitor.

 <img src="../../images/19-k8s-apm.png" width="360">